Automated Unit testing with codity

 # Minimal Go Tests CI

-# Works for any repository structure with go.mod at root or in subdirectories
+# Works for repositories with go.mod in root or subdirectories

 name: Go Tests